lennonchaves/Solaria-GPT/README.md

 ---

-## 🔧 How to Create a Custom ChatGPT
+## 🔧 How to Create a Tailored ChatGPT

 ### ✅ Prerequisites